CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ##  Data export from SD Desktop

 Your virtual Desktop is isolated from the internet for security reasons.
-Only the CSC project manager can export resutls or data from the secure workspace using the airlock application, currently available only programmatically.
-Note: all the files exported from the virtual Desktop need to be encrypte.
+Only the CSC project manager can export results or data from the secure workspace using the airlock application, currently available only programmatically.
+Note: all the files exported from the virtual Desktop need to be encrypted.

-Below you can find step-by-step intructions to encryped and export data from SD Deskotp to Sd Connect, when you will be able to dowload them and decrypt it.
+Below you can find step-by-step instructions to encrypt and export data from SD Desktop to SD Connect, where you can download them and decrypt it.

 ![Data-export](images/desktop/airlock.png)

 1- Import your public encryption key to SD Connect (https://sd-connect.csc.fi)

-If you don't yet have an encryption key paire, we will illustrate how to generate your encryption key pair using a simple application called Crypt4GH below.
+If you don't yet have an encryption key pair, we will illustrate how to generate your encryption key pair using a simple application called Crypt4GH below.

 * Install the Crypt4GH application:

-CSC has developed a simple application which will allow you to generate your encryption keys and to decrypt data using when necessary.
+CSC has developed a simple application that will allow you to generate your encryption keys and decrypt data when necessary.
 Download the version specific to your operating system from the [GitHub repository](https://github.com/CSCfi/crypt4gh-gui/releases):

   - [Linux](https://github.com/CSCfi/crypt4gh-gui/releases/download/v1.2.0/crypt4gh-gui-python3.8-linux-amd64.zip)